-Prices below are in US dollars and the deals reflect those for US residents.
+Prices below are in US dollars and the deals reflect those for US residents only.
+All deals end on 3/19/18 or the date stated below.
+After that time current deals can be found by following the links below since you will be brought to the main DNA sales page.
 Similar deals may be available for those in other countries so check out the sites for yourself.

 Family Tree DNA has the lowest price right now at just $59 and their sale ends on 3/18.
 Their normal price is $79 so this is a nice savings.
 FTDNA is the oldest DNA testing company and well trusted.
 They offer a good ethnicity report, the most robust DNA analysis tools available for researchers (outside of GEDmatch) and an engaged database of users who are interested in genealogy.

 MyHeritage is currently offering their DNA tests for $69.
-This is a $10 savings on their regularly listed price of $79 (technical full price is $99).
-MyHeritage has fast become one of our favorite options for those wanting to combine DNA and family history research due to their genealogy-focused platform.
+This company has fast become one of our favorite options for those wanting to combine DNA and family history research due to their genealogy-focused platform.
 They also recently launched a chromosome browser, an important tool for researchers.
 You can read about that here.

 Ancestry has dropped the price of their DNA tests to $69 for now.
 With the largest database of people to match your DNA to, as well as a user-friendly ethnicity report and tools for integrating DNA and genealogy research, Ancestry is a good choice for many.